Jim Smallman: Wrestling

 Smallman is heavily involved in professional wrestling, and is the co-founder and former ring announcer of PROGRESS Wrestling.
 He previously hosted a weekly wrestling magazine show called 'The Slam' which aired on Sports Tonight Live and 'Tuesday Night Jaw', a weekly podcast that was focused on the world of wrestling, with a main focus on WWE NXT UK and his own company, PROGRESS.
 In 2013, he supported both Mick Foley and William Regal on their stand-up tours of the UK.

 On 2 August 2019 Smallman revealed that Chapter 100 would be the last show he produces for PROGRESS, citing his increasing production role with NXT UK.

+Smallman is the Director of International Scouting for WWE.

 Personal life

 Smallman has been straight edge since 1998 and a vegan since the start of 2018.
 He was a vegetarian prior to becoming vegan.
 He lives in North Wales with his wife, has a daughter from a previous relationship (born 2003) and a son (born 2016).
 Smallman is heavily tattooed, with several of his designs representing publicity stunts, including a portrait of Northern Irish comedian Martin Mor on his upper right arm as the result of a lost bet.
 He also has designs representing his love of video games and trainers as well as portraits of Mick Foley and Ron Burgundy.